rizqidjamaluddin/Gatekeeper/README.md

 Initialize Gatekeeper in PHP simply by doing `new Gatekeeper`.
 Ideally every point in your app that uses Gatekeeper should refer to the same instance, so you only need to do `iAm` once.
 The Laravel facade already does this by default.

 Your application's user model should implement the GatekeeperUser interface.
 It currently has no required methods; it's just to tell Gatekeeper that this is a representation of a user.

+Currently, Gatekeeper will prioritize denials; it goes through all policies and will allow access if any policies say "allow", but a single "deny" will cause Gatekeeper to refuse.
+This will be customizable in the future.

 ## Checking Permissions